SimoneAstarita/queer_NLP_bib/README.md

 Jesse Dodge, Maarten Sap, Ana Marasović, William Agnew, Gabriel Ilharco, Dirk Groeneveld, Margaret Mitchell, and Matt Gardner.
 2021. <a href="https://aclanthology.org/2021.emnlp-main.98/"><u>Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus.</u></a> In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing_, pages 1286–1305, Online and Punta Cana, Dominican Republic.
 Association for Computational Linguistics.

+Kristina Pahor de Maiti Tekavčič, Nikola Ljubešić and Darja Fišer.
+2024. <a href="https://zenodo.org/records/13936416"><u>Expanding the Frenk Corpus of Socially Unacceptable Discourse to French.</u></a> In _Proceedings of the 14th Conference on Language Technologies and Digital Humanities (JT-DH-2024)_, pages 363-383, Ljubljana, Slovenia.
+Institute of Contemporary History.

 ## Evaluation and Benchmarks
 Soumya Barikeri, Anne Lauscher, Ivan Vulić, and Goran Glavaš.
 2021. <a href="https://aclanthology.org/2021.acl-long.151/"><u>RedditBias: A Real-World Resource for Bias Evaluation and Debiasing of Conversational Language Models.</u></a> In _Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)_, pages 1941–1955, Online.
 Association for Computational Linguistics.